Matching while Learning: The model and the optimization problem

-{\bf Decentralization through worker-history-only (WHO) policies}.
-Note that, in general, policies may be time-varying, and may have complex dependence on the system profile $\nu_t$.
-We consider a much simpler class of policies that we call {\em worker-history-only (WHO) policies}.
-These are policies where there exists a $\pi$ such that

-In other words, in a WHO policy, the fraction of workers with history $H_k$ who are matched to jobs of type $j$ does not depend on either time or on the full system profile.
-Thus WHO policies are {\em decentralized}.
+Note that, in general, policies may be time-varying, and may have complex dependence on the observable state $\hat{\xi}_t$.
+In this subsection, we introduce a much simpler class of policies that we call {\em worker-history-only (WHO) policies}.
+These are policies where, as a function of the history of each individual worker, a job type is drawn independently from a given distribution, which does not depend on time or on the identity of the worker or on the state of the rest of the system.

-An obvious concern at this point is that a policy cannot allocate more jobs of type $j$ than there are.
-We formalize this capacity constraint in \eqref{eq:capacity_constraints} below: in particular, a WHO policy does not exceed the capacity of any job type in any period if and only if it satisfies \eqref{eq:capacity_constraints}.

-Let $\Pi^N$ denote the class of WHO policies, for a given $N$.
-In Section \ref{app:who_sufficiency} in Appendix~\ref{apx:otherproofs}, we establish that it suffices to restrict attention to policies in $\Pi^N$ that satisfy \eqref{eq:capacity_constraints}. \begin{remark} For any feasible policy, there exists a WHO policy satisfying capacity constraints that achieves a payoff accumulation rate arbitrarily close to that of the former policy.
-In particular, WHO policies satisfying capacity constraints suffice to achieve the highest possible payoff accumulation rate. \end{remark} \echide{The balancing act between capacity management and payoff optimization is the focus of the remainder of the paper.\yk{can omit this sentence for space.}}

-{\bf Steady state of a WHO policy $\pi$.} First, suppose that there are no capacity constraints, and consider the system dynamics \eqref{eq:dynamics1}--\eqref{eq:dynamics3}, assuming the system initially starts empty.
-The dynamics \eqref{eq:dynamics1}--\eqref{eq:dynamics3} yields a unique steady state that can be inductively computed for $k = 0, 1, \ldots$: